 Active RFID Tags

 Active tags are battery-powered tags that continuously transmit their unique identifier signal.
 These tags have their power source, allowing for longer-range communication and real-time tracking.
-Active tags are commonly used in applications that require long-range tracking, such as vehicle tracking and outdoor asset management.
+Active tags are commonly used in applications that require long-range tracking.

 Passive RFID Tags